scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 PythonTeX didn't require any special modifications to the Python code in the previous example with matplotlib.
-The code to create the plot was the same as it would have been had an external script been used to generate the plot.
+The code that created the plot was the same as it would have been had an external script been used to generate the plot.
 In some situations, however, it can be beneficial to acknowledge the LaTeX context of the Python code.
 This may be illustrated by solving an equation with